RHJ says BHF deal backed by outside investors

-FRANKFURT, Sept 20 (Reuters) - RHJ International on Thursday said it has secured additional funding from outside investors including BMW heir Stefan Quandt in its planned takeover of Deutsche Bank’s BHF unit.
+FRANKFURT (Reuters) - RHJ International RHJI.BR on Thursday said it has secured additional funding from outside investors including BMW (BMWG.DE) heir Stefan Quandt in its planned takeover of Deutsche Bank’s (DBKGn.DE) BHF unit.

 Deutsche Bank earlier said it agreed the sale of BHF to RHJ’s Kleinwort Benson Group, for 384 million euros ($501 million)in cash.